re-xyr/blog/aboutme.md

 ### copy
 - All original contents published on http://喵.世界, including textual and non-textual, are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), unless explicitly specified.

+### structure
+- homepage (click on the title of any page to go back)
+- about page, posts listing, categories listing (always has links on the navbar)
+- other concrete posts

 ### feed
 - [rss](/rss.xml)